Rob Redding: Reporting and punditry

+The Atlanta Journal Constitution reported in February 2003 that Rob Redding asked Georgia Gov. Sonny Perdue "tough questions" about his possible affiliation with the Ku Klux Klan during the Republicans appearance on his talk show over a proposed referendum to keep the confederate battle symbol off the state of Georgia Flag.
+He later said that he asked the governor questions that listeners wanted to know in light of Perdue's decision to bring the lesser-known first national flag of the Confederacy, the "Stars and Bars."

 In 2004, Redding reported on NBC anchor and managing editor Brian Williams saying that there were bigger issues than newsroom diversity.
 The comments resulted in a meeting between the National Association of Black Journalists and the NBC.

 In 2007, Redding broke news of racist threats made against black columnist Leonard Pitts.

-In May 2011, Redding got into a verbal altercation with Rush Limbaugh when he asked Michael Steele, the former chairman of the Republican National Committee, about a skit in which a Limbaugh staffer "reintepreted" his criticism of Barack Obama's immigration speech in ebonics.
+In May 2011, Redding got into a verbal altercation with Rush Limbaugh when he asked Michael Steele, the former chairman of the Republican National Committee, about a skit in which a Limbaugh staffer "reinterpreted" his criticism of Barack Obama's immigration speech in ebonics.

-In 2012, Redding was syndicated talk radio host on Sirius XM where he hosted "Where's the Change?
+In 2012, Redding was a syndicated talk radio host on Sirius XM where he hosted "Where's the Change?
 Why Neither Obama nor the GOP Can Solve America's Problems," at Temple University and Connecticut College where he discussed the impact of talk radio on the 2012 presidential election.

 In 2013, Redding interviewed recording artist Stromae about racism in Europe.
 Stromae spoke frankly about being called a "monkey", which inspired the singers hit Formidable.

-In 2017, Redding's reported CoverGirl's James Charles comments about "chubby Black women", Indians and Mexicans in 2017 prompting Charles to apologise for his comments.
+In 2017, Redding's reported CoverGirl's James Charles comments about "chubby Black women", Indians and Mexicans in 2017 prompting Charles to apologize for his comments.

-Redding's interview of Texas A&M University professor Tommy Curry resulted in over 80 death threats directed to Curry after his comments were misunderstood.
+In 2020, Redding's interview of Texas A&M University professor Tommy Curry resulted in over 80 death threats directed to Curry after his comments were misunderstood.

 Redding occasionally features in the National Public Radio Roundtable feature.
+Redding has been quoted in The Associated Press, The Washington Post and The New York Times as a participant in "America in One Room."